HMRC have announced that the Electricians Tax Safe Plan (ETSP) will start in February 2012…

 Normally HMRC will give those wishing to take part up to three months after the deadline to submit a voluntary disclosure of any undeclared tax and to pay the outstanding balance plus interest and any tax penalties accrued.

 If you would like take part in the Electricians Tax Safe Plan in February 2012 you should make sure that your voluntary disclosure report is completed and submitted by a specialist.
 This will ensure you receive the best possible deal and the lowest tax penalties from HMRC.

 Those choosing to take part in HMRC’s Electricians Tax Safe Plan (ETSP) will be issued with a lower tax penalty of between 10% – 20%, rather than a maximum HMRC tax penalty of 100%.

 If HMRC deem any of the submitted ETSP disclosures to be missing any information they may carry out a targeted tax investigation.
 This is why it is important that you employ a tax investigations specialist to carry out your voluntary disclosure report for you.

-By doing so you could avoid a lengthy tax investigation into you affairs and it means that you do not have to have any contact with HMRC, as a tax investigation specialist will do this for you.
+By doing so you could avoid a lengthy look into you affairs and it means that you do not have to have any contact with HMRC, as specialist will do this for you.